ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The set of interface types is expected to change over time as new access technologies become available.

+Interface types should not be treated as a proxy for properties of interfaces such as metered or unmetered network access.
+If an application needs to prohibit metered interfaces, this should be specified via Provisioning Domain attributes {{prop-pvd}}
+or another specific property.

 ### Provisioning Domain Instance or Type {#prop-pvd}

 Type: Tuple (Enumeration, Preference)

-Similar to interface instances and types {{prop-interface}}, this property allows the application to control path selection by selecting which specific Provisioning Domains or categories of Provisioning Domains it wants to  `Require`, `Prohibit`, or `Prefer`.
+Similar to interface instances and types {{prop-interface}}, this property allows the application to control path selection by selecting which specific Provisioning Domains or categories of Provisioning Domains it wants to  `Require`, `Prohibit`, `Prefer`, or `Avoid`.
 Provisioning Domains define consistent sets of network properties that may be more specific than network interfaces {{RFC7556}}.

-The indentification of a specific Provisioning Domain (PvD) is defined to be implementation- and system-specific.
-For example, this may be a string name or an integer.
+The indentification of a specific Provisioning Domain (PvD) is defined to be implementation- and system-specific, since there is not a portable standard format for a PvD identitfier.
+For example, this identifier may be a string name or an integer.
 As with requiring specific interfaces, requiring a specific PvD strictly limits path selection.

 Categories or types of PvDs are also defined to be implementation- and system-specific.